Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

     -   #### Visitor Goals

-        1. As Visitor, I want to find the Abbot site I am visiting and learn more about the site e.g. is it Manufacturing, Commercial etc
-        2. As Visitor, I want to easily find out more about the area I am visiting e.g What Hotels, Restaurants and Attractions are in the vicinity
+        1. As Visitor, I want to easily find out more about the area I am visiting e.g What Hotels, Restaurants and Attractions are in the vicinity
-        3. As Visitor, I want to be able to look for information from the Team managaging the Portal
+        2. As Visitor, I want to be able to look for information from the Team managaging the Portal

 -   ### Structure
     -   #### Multi Image Carousal